antikrem/antikrem.github.io/about.md

 permalink: /about/
 ---

 I'm a programmer based in Brisbane.
 My undergrad was in Mathematics and IT at UQ, with a major in Operations Research and Data Analytics.
+I now work as a Software Engineer, mostly in .net and front end technologies.
 I like solving hard problems and making fun programs.

-### Interests
+### Current Interests

 * Game Engine Architecture
 * Graphics and OpenGL
 * Multithreading and High Performance Computing
-* Operations Research and Mathematical Optimisation
+* Mathematical Optimisation
 * Bayesian Statistics
 * Neural Networks